Youssup/Youssup/README.md

 **`Software Engineer`**

 Hello!
 My name is Yoosup.
 I'm a Support Engineer at AgileInfoTech, where I ensure our website and ticketing system runs smoothly.
 I am also the President of Eleet Coders, leading a community of coding enthusiasts.
 I am currently pursuing a bachelor's degree in Computer Science, set to graduate in the Fall of 2025.
 I have a strong commitment to community support and mentorship.
-You can contact me at yoosupsong@gmail.com
+Feel free to contact me at yoosupsong@gmail.com

 #